mrwnwttk/cloudacademy-dl/README.md

 ```

 ## Usage
 Sign up for either a demo account or a 7-day trial.
 Just visiting the website alone doesn't work.
-Log in and save the cookie from Chrome to a file called cookie.txt.
+Log in and save the cookie from Chrome to a file called `cookie.txt`.
+Open the Inspect tools and click on the "Network" tab.
+Refresh the page.
+The first item in the list will be something like `https://cloudacademy.com/`.
+Click on it and copy the `cookie` parameter of the request.
 The cookie looks a little like this:
 ```
-louda-session=6fe4.............
+clouda-session=0f0f0f0f0f0f0-0f0f-0f0f-0f0f0f0f0f0f; csrftoken=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX; sessionid=xzxzxzxzxzxzxzxzxzxzxzxzxzxzxzxz; ca_jwt=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
+Paste the entire thing into `cookie.txt`.

 The script can be run either with or without the --aria2c flag.
 For that to work aria2c needs to be installed and added to the respective PATH variable of your system.
 Then just run it like this:
 ```